CumulusNetworks/docs/content/sonic-202012/Getting-Started/Quick-Start-Guide.md

        Ethernet120  101,102,103,104      40G   9216    N/A  fortyGigE0/120  routed    down       up     N/A         N/A
        Ethernet124     97,98,99,100      40G   9216    N/A  fortyGigE0/124  routed    down       up     N/A         N/A

-By default, all physical ports (etpXX) should be shown.
+By default, all physical ports (Ethernet##) should appear.
 The number of ports depends on the system you are using.

 {{%notice tip%}}

 If the SKU includes split ports, then a lowercase letter (*a*, *b*, *c*, *d*) is appended to the physical port alias.
-For example, if port etp12 is split in two, the resulting ports are named *etp12a* and *etp12b*.
+For example, if port Ethernet12 is broken out to two ports, the resulting ports are named *fortyGigE0/12a* and *fortyGigE0/12b*.

 {{%/notice%}}